LGV tests get easier; along with PCV (bus) tests as the Driving Standards Agency (DVSA) panic to tackle the lorry driver shortage.

 These two decisions do seem logical.
 If a driver can pass a test in an articulated vehicle or when towing a trailer; surely they can also drive that same vehicle safely without the trailer?

-What doesn’t seem logical however, is that the reversing exercise is to be taken out of the test.
+What doesn’t seem logical however, is that the DVSA are dropping the reversing exercise from the test.
 Reversing a large articulated vehicle is probably one of the most demanding skills asked of a driver.
 And delivery drivers frequently have to reverse into loading bays to pick up and drop off their loads.
 So what is the DVSA’s answer?
 They are going to allow the people who train the drivers to test this element.
 But surely allowing a trainer to also be a ‘tester’ is a clear conflict of interests which could lead to safety concerns?

-The most worrisome aspect of this, is that unlike car driver training where anyone doing this professionally has to be registered as an Approved Driving Instructor (ADI); any Tom Dick or Harriet can become an LGV trainer.
+The most worrisome aspect of this, is that unlike car driver training where anyone doing this professionally has to pass (rudimentary) tests to work as an Approved Driving Instructor (ADI); any Tom Dick or Harriet can register themselves as an LGV trainer.
 The system is virtually unregulated.

 Car Trailer Tests

 In 1997 in an effort to improve safety, the government decided not to allow newly qualified drivers to tow trailers.
 Instead they had to take a separate (B+E) test.
-Those were conducted at the same test centres as the LGV and PCV tests.
-Now, in order to free up more time for those examiners to conduct bus and lorry tests, the B+E requirement is being scrapped.
+Examiners at HGV testing sites conducted these.
+Now, in order to free up more time for those examiners to conduct bus and lorry tests, the agency is scrapping the requirement to take a B+E test.
 Anyone can now tow a trailer up to 3.500 Kg as soon as they pass the basic ‘L’ test.

 Isn’t it strange how the government and the DVSA only seem to be concerned about road safety when it doesn’t have an impact on the economy and hitting targets?